 Spartan – a very large fruit arriving early in the season.
 Although the canopy has larger leaves, a tall bush means the height aids sunlight penetration resulting in a sapphire blue berry.

 Titanium – a brand new variety from Oregon in the USA.
 They should be an early fruiter, have a sweet-tart flavour and keep really well.

 Acidic soil compliments blueberry growth and ours has been tested and shown to be ideal.
 We supplement the natural goodness in the ground with ericaceous compost and a specially formulated ‘blueberry special’ feed developed by renowned crop production specialists, Hutchinson’s, in partnership with Solufeed.

-We do not use chemicals such as weedkillers or pesticides and instead rely on a combination of weed control matting, wood-chippings from our field’s hedges and sawdust to suppress weeds and optimise healthy blueberry plant growth.
-Of course, we also have to combine this with old-fashioned hard work as it is a manual process if we are to protect the plants.
+We do not use chemicals such as pesticides and instead rely on a combination of weed control matting, strimming, good old fashioned weeding and sawdust to suppress weeds and optimise healthy blueberry plant growth.
+It’s a very ‘hands-on’ process to grow and pick our blueberries.